Introducing 5 of the most spacious boots available.

 Before we begin though, some disclaimers here.
 “Wide feet” is a very vague term as there are many parts of your feet that can affect the fit and how “wide” your feet really is.
 For example, Asians tend to have flatter arches, which leads to a wider and higher midfoot.
 Our list serves as a very general guide for people with wider forefeet based on boots we have reviewed before.

-Featuring one of the more popular features among wide footed individuals, Puma’s latest edition on the Future Z line, the Puma Future Z 1.3, sees a new upgrade on its FUZIONFIT+ technology, where the compression technology is now integrated into and extends fully from the midfoot to the collar opening as opposed to it just being a midfoot compression band.
+Featuring one of the more popular features among wide footed individuals, Puma’s latest edition on the Future line, the Puma Future Ultimate, features a very accommodating fit across the entire upper thanks to its FUZIONFIT360 compression material.

 This is complemented by Puma’s excellent knit technology, which gives the entire boot a very sock like feel – one of the few boots on the market to still have a knit upper.